Skip to main content

 Automated risk scoring

-Stop arguing about risk tiers in committee meetings.
-TRAIGA's risk engine calculates a calibrated score based on harm likelihood, impact severity, population vulnerability, and reversibility — with a full audit trail of inputs.
+Stop arguing about risk levels in committee meetings.
+Risk Meridian's risk engine calculates a calibrated score based on harm likelihood, impact severity, population vulnerability, and reversibility — with a full audit trail of inputs.

 Controls auto-generated per risk level

-When a risk score is assigned, TRAIGA automatically generates the specific control recommendations required at that risk tier under TRAIGA, EU AI Act, and NIST AI RMF.
+When a risk score is assigned, Risk Meridian automatically generates the specific control recommendations suggested at that risk level, informed by the EU AI Act and NIST AI RMF.
 Assign owners and track progress in-platform.

 One-click regulatory disclosures

-Generate TRAIGA-compliant public disclosures and EU AI Act technical documentation directly from the risk register data your team has already entered.
+Generate public disclosure templates and EU AI Act technical documentation directly from the risk register data your team has already entered.
 No manual reformatting required.

-Every change to every risk register entry — field edits, risk rescores, control status updates, disclosure generations — is logged with timestamp, user ID, and before/after state.
-Always exam-ready.
+Every change to every risk register entry — field edits, risk rescores, control status updates, disclosure generations — is recorded in a tamper-evident, append-only log with timestamp, user ID, and before/after state.
+Ready when you need it.

 Board and executive reporting